 All applications are assessed by the same application evaluation criteria, as detailed later in these Guidance Notes.

 4. Who will judge the applications?

 The COINS Grand Challenge process is a competitive application process.
-Applications shortlisted for the Grand Final are marked by a broad range of construction industry experts from within the industry and associated academic and government institutions.
-Information about the judges will be published on this website as it becomes available.
+Applications shortlisted for the Final Judging are reviewed by a broad range of construction industry experts from within the industry and associated academic and government institutions.
+Information about the judges is published on this website as it becomes available.